freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 * #### Use const, pass by value/reference when suitable.
 This will help with saving memory.

 * #### Write const in caps, datatypes starting with T and variables in lower case.

+* #### 'do while' is used for looping when atleast one iteration has to be done without checking the condition.

 ```cpp
 const int MAX= 100;             //Constant